NaimParvez/NaimParvez/README.md

 <h1 align="center">Hi 👋, I'm Naim Parvez</h1>
 <h3 align="center">I am Here To Build My DREAMS</h3>
 <p>Hello!
-I'm a student at Rajshahi University of Engineering and Technology.
+I'm a undergrad student at Rajshahi University of Engineering and Technology.
 I love explore new tech and know about them.
 This GitHub account showcases the projects and experiments I've been working on.
 Explore my repositories to see what I've been up to!</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=naimparvez&label=Profile%20views&color=0e75b6&style=flat" alt="naimparvez" /> </p>